nighthawkcoders/python-pages/_posts/2023-08-17-markdown-html_fragments.md

 ---

 ## HTML Fragments and Markdown
 Building an entire frontend Web Application requires HTML, CSS and JavaScript.
+HTML contains the content, CSS adds the style, and adds interactivity and functionality to the web page.
 In GitHub Pages, a lot of the frontend design work has been done for the user of the framework by selecting and using a theme.
 Behind the scenes of GitHub Pages, Jekyll and Liquid build and programmatically construct each page specific to the fragments in a specific page.

 Jekyll, is the build framework, it takes our choice of theme in our _config.yml file, along with our Markdown, HTML, Notebook files to build a complete static website.
 In GitHub Pages, Jekyll will construct HTML from a language called Markdown (.md files).
 Markdown is a very simple way to get started with GitHub development.

 ### Review these Fragments
+> The remainder of this document will describe and show code fragments to get the student developer ready for coding and commiting changes to GitHub.
 #### GitHub Pages index.md
 In GitHub Pages you can define code in Markdown.
 The index.md uses markdown to define a page about CompSci courses at Del Norte High School.

-    - Markdown fragment written by Developer
+    - Markdown fragment.
+The markdown fragment is written by the developer and is an example of how to start a home page using Markdown.

     ```markdown
     ## Build your Home Page here